[Cut to the Crown Prince's quarters in the palace. The Crown Prince

 Li Liang's mother [eyes wide in surprise]: No wonder as soon as I mentioned

 a match for her she bolted.
-[Gets a determined look on her face] Well, the
+[Gets a determined look on her face] Well,

 fortuneteller said she would make a good match for any man.
-He also said
+He also

-something about if you deliberately pluck a flower it will not bloom, but if
+something about if you deliberately pluck a flower it will not bloom,

 you plant a willow shoot by accident it will bear fruit.
-The flower of
+The flower

 course refers to Hua Mulan.
-Perhaps he meant Xiaoqian when he talked about
+Perhaps he meant Xiaoqian when he talked

 the willow?
 [She slyly peers into the room, then walks in] Xiaoqian!